FRC-UK-dotcom/CODEx-Toolkit/README.md

 pip3 install lxml
 ```

-Note: Arelle also has some dependencies if you just use the GitHub source code.
+Note: Arelle also has some dependencies if you just use the GitHub source code rather than install it.

 Arelle can be obtained from [GitHub](https://github.com/Arelle/Arelle).